 When we started to plan our 6 month backpacking trip last year we knew we had to hop on a train to travel around Europe.
-Every blog, every article, people we have talked to, all of them have said that traveling Europe by train is a must.
-So we purchased our Eurail passes from Rail Europe and set off to explore the European continent.
+Every travel blog we read, people we have talked to, all of them have said that traveling Europe by train is a must.
+Who are we to argue?
+We purchased our Eurail passes from Rail Europe and set off to explore the European continent.

 Hiking the Inca Trail in Peru was one of the best experiences of our 6 month backpacking trip last year.
 Actually it is one of the best experiences of my life.
 As I hiked the trail I would just look around and be amazed by what I saw.
 Beautiful snow-capped mountains, lush jungle, massive flowing rivers and waterfalls.
 Never in my life did I think I would ever step foot in this part of the world, yet here I was.